 Mandy Bujold (born July 25, 1987) is a Canadian amateur boxer, whose career was launched following a successful 2006 when she claimed the Canadian National Championship and Boxer of the Year titles.
 Weighing in at 51 kg (112 lbs.), she has made her way as a Fly Weight Champion, with a trail of titles and victories following her.
 Included amongst her many achievements are 9 Canadian National Championships, 3 Continental Championships, a Gold medal at the first Pan-American Games and a Bronze medal at the first Commonwealth Games that included women’s boxing.
+Most recently during the Toronto 2015 Pan American Games Mandy successfully defended her title and became the only female boxer in history to win 2 Pan American Games titles.
 Mandy’s dedication and discipline have made her a great competitor and ambassador for the sport.
-She is an ambassador for the Pan-American Games 2015 (Toronto, Canada) as well as an Olympic Games 2016 (Rio de Janeiro, Brazil) hopeful.
+She was an ambassador for the Pan-American Games 2015 (Toronto, Canada) as well as an Olympic Games 2016 (Rio de Janeiro, Brazil) hopeful.

 Originally from Cobourg, Ontario, her family moved to Moncton, New Brunswick where she grew up and later moved to Kitchener, Ontario where they settled in 2002.
 Mandy was first introduced to boxing in 2004, when she began training recreationally.
 Over time, her passion for the sport led her to pursue boxing competitively.

-Mandy is now focusing on her training for the upcoming Pan American Games that will be hosted by Toronto in 2015.
-These Games will be the next step on Mandy's journey towards her ultimate goal of fighting for GOLD at the Olympic Games in 2016.
+Mandy is now focusing on her training for the upcoming Olympic Games in Rio de Janeiro.
+Mandy will compete in several international events including the World Championships on her journey towards her ultimate goal of fighting for GOLD at the Olympic Games in 2016.

 Canadian Team Sport Psychologist